jpgsantos/Subcellular_workflow/Docs/Matlab.rst

 To run this script MATLAB\ |Reg| should be opened with the folder "Matlab" from our repository as the main folder, and the script Run_main.m should be used.
 When running the Run_main.m a user facing prompt should be generated that allows the user to choose;

-A The model to use (from all the models that are in the "Matlab/model" folder).
+  - The model to use (from all the models that are in the "Matlab/model" folder).

 	The first time you run a model you have to add the folder for a specific model from its home repository which can be found in the section "Implemented models" (e.g. copy the folder "Model_nair_2016" from its repository to "Matlab/model/" ).

-B The analysis to be performed, with the following options:
+  - The analysis to be performed, with the following options:

-  - Diagnostics
+    1. Diagnostics

-  - Parameter Estimation
+    2. Parameter Estimation

-  - Global Sensitivity Analysis
+    3. Global Sensitivity Analysis

-  - Repruduction of a previous Analysis
+    4. Repruduction of a previous Analysis

          This option can be used to re-do an analysis that has previously been performed.
          This is useful for reproducibility and in the case of the code getting updated with extra funcionalities.
          The user should specify the analysis file that they want to use, examples are provided in the each model repository.

-  - Reproduction of the plots of a previous analyis
+    5. Reproduction of the plots of a previous analyis

          Similar to the previous option but here only the plots are re-done.

- C The settings file to use on the model (From the settings files present in "Matlab/model/Model_name/settings")
+  - The settings file to use on the model (From the settings files present in "Matlab/model/Model_name/settings")

 Examples of the output recieved when the different models are run through the workflow can be find on